histereogenik/histereogenik/README.md

 # 🌟 Welcome to My Cyber Castle! 🌟

 ### 👋 About Me
-I am a junior Full-Stack Developer with a passion for building dynamic, user-friendly applications.
+I am a Full-Stack Developer with a passion for building dynamic, user-friendly applications.
 I wield the power of Python, Django, JS/TS and React to conquer coding challenges and bring ideas to life!

-- 🎮 Fantasy game enthusiast: Dark Souls & Elden Ring are my realms of escape.
+- 🎮 Fantasy game enthusiast: Soulsborne games are my realms of escape.
 - 🌍 Avid traveler in both real and virtual worlds.

 ---